JonasKruckenberg/tauri-docs-wip/src/development/testing.md

 ## End-to-End Testing

-End-to-end Tests (E2E) tests simulate a user’s step-by-step experience, testing the interactions between many components in the process.
+End-to-End Tests (E2E) tests simulate a user's step-by-step experience, testing the interactions between many components in the process.

 [WebDriver] is a standardized interface to interact with web documents primarily